 When M. was a teenager, her father was murdered.
 Shortly thereafter, she moved in with an older man who physically and sexually abused her over the course of several years.
-Early in the relationship, M. and her sister reported the abuse to the police, but they did not hold him accountable.
+Early in the relationship, M. and her sister reported the abuse to the police, but the police did not hold M.'s abuser accountable.
 After she separated from her abuser, M. was robbed at gunpoint by armed men.
-Then gang members began extorting her, demanding she pay them or they would kill her.
-She reported this to the police, but the gang continued to extort and threaten her until she and her son fled Honduras.
-At the United States-Mexico border, they were returned to Mexico and forced to pursue their asylum cases through the MPP "Remain in Mexico" process.
+Then, gang members began extorting M., and threatened to kill her if she did not pay them.
+M. reported these threats to the police, but the gang continued to extort and threaten Ms. until she and her son, J., fled Honduras.
+At the United States-Mexico border, M. and J. were returned to

+Mexico and forced to pursue their asylum cases through the MPP "Remain in Mexico" process.
 M. timely filed her asylum application while in Mexico and NIJC later filed an updated asylum application for her and J. Their cases are consolidated in immigration court.
 All affidavits and supporting materials will be due 15 days prior to their individual merits hearing, which has not yet been scheduled.
+M. and J. are independently eligible for T Visas because M. was the victim of human trafficking in the United States.
+NIJC will handle the preparation and filing of their T Visa applications in coordination with their pro bono counsel.

-48. S. is a woman from El Salvador.
+50. S. is a woman from El Salvador.
 Her daughter, A., is a derivative on her asylum application and is also independently eligible for asylum.
-Their next Master Calendar Haring is May 24, 2023.
+Their next Master Calendar Haring is on May 24, 2023.
 S. and A. speak Spanish and live in Chicago, Illinois.
 (21-0147903) (21-0148264)

 S.'s ex-partner and the father of her daughter, A., was physically, financially, and emotionally abusive to S. throughout their relationship.
 He refused to allow S. to leave his family home and attempted to force her to have sex with the patrons of his family's liquor store and small restaurant.
-S.'s ex-partner threatened that the patrons would find and harm her if she disobeyed him, many of whom were Salvadoran gang members.
-S. escaped with her daughter A. and came to the United States in July 2018.
+Many of the patrons were Salvadoran gang members.
+S.'s ex-partner threatened that they would find and harm S. if she disobeyed him.
+S. escaped with A. and came to the United States in July 2018.
 NIJC filed S. and A.'s applications for asylum in July 2021.
 Because their applications were filed more than one year after S. and A. entered the United States, their pro bono attorneys will need to argue that they merit an exception to the one-year filing deadline for asylum.
 NIJC will assist them in making this argument.
 All affidavits and supporting materials will be due 15 days prior to their individual merits hearing, which has not yet been scheduled.

-49. P. is a man from Nicaragua.
+51. P. is a man from Nicaragua.
 P. speaks Spanish and lives in a western suburb of Chicago, Illinois.
 (21-0152440)